konveyor/tackle-test-generator-cli/doc/ui/user_guide.md

 The main artifacts created by the `tkltest-ui generate` command are the two test suites, one using Selenium API and the other using Crawljax API.
 In addition to these, a number of other artifacts are created from the automated crawling in the `tkltest-output-ui-<app-name>/<app-name>_localhost_<time-limit>mins/localhost/crawl##` directory.
+These latter artifacts describe information related to the internal model CrawlJax built, and can be used for advanced debugging or for deep diving into the crawling results from which the test suites are derived.
 The following tree illustrates the created `crawl##` directory structure:

 <img width="309" alt="image" src="https://user-images.githubusercontent.com/2688521/157508099-e59eea34-028e-4221-b506-f3efb6f2ec31.png">